higorspinto/software-quality-measures/README.md

 ![alt text](eq2.gif "Equação 2")

-Again, if the file that you are working has more then one class, you to average the Coupling of the file per class.
-The average is the sum of coupling of all classes divided by the number of the classes.
+Again, if the file that you are working has more than one class, you need to average the Coupling of the file per class.
+The average is the sum of Coupling of all classes divided by the number of classes.

 ## 3) Clarity